 Warning: Information covered in this blog may leave you wanting for similar results from other vendors.

-PowerFlex platform possess some incredible superpowers that deliver performance results that run some of the world’s most demanding applications.
+PowerFlex possess some incredible superpowers that deliver performance results that run some of the world’s most demanding applications.
 But what happens when you experience an unexpected failure like losing a drive, a node, or even a rack of servers?
 Even planned outages for maintenance can result in vulnerabilities or degraded performance levels, IF you use conventional data protection architectures like RAID.

 Think of RAID as a multi-cup layout where you’re looking to ensure each write places data in multiple cups.
 If you lose a cup, you don’t necessarily re-arrange the data.
 You’re protected from data loss, but without the re-distribution, you’re still operating in a deprecated state and potentially vulnerable to additional failures until the hardware replacement occurs.
 If you want more than one level of cup failure, you have multiple writes to get multiple cups which creates more overhead (particularly in a software-defined storage versus a hardware RAID controller-based system).
 It still only takes care of data protection and not necessarily performance recovery.

-Think of the PowerFlex architectural layout of data like a three-dimensional checkerboard where we ensure the data placement keeps your data safe.
-With the checkerboard layout, we can quickly re-arrange the checkers if you lose a box on the board or a row/column or even a complete board of checkers.
+Think of the architectural layout of data like a three-dimensional checkerboard where we ensure the data placement keeps your data safe.
+In the checkerboard layout, we can quickly re-arrange the checkers if you lose a box on the board or a row/column or even a complete board of checkers.
 Re-arranging the data to ensure there’s always two copies of the data for on-going protection and restoration of performance.
 The three-dimensional aspect comes from all nodes and all drives participating in the re-balancing process.
 The metadata management system seamlessly orchestrates re-distribution and balancing data placement.

-PowerFlex looks at actual data rather than treating the whole drive capacity as what needs recovering.
+PowerFlex looks at actual data stored on each drive rather than treating the whole drive capacity as what needs recovering.
 In this example, a drive failure occurs.
 The data levels illustrated here represent the total used capacity in these 6, 9 or 12 node configuration examples (we can scale to over 1,000 nodes).
 The 25%, 50% and 75% levels show relative rebuild times for this 960GB SAS SSD to return to restore the data to a full heathy state (re-protected).

-We’re showing you a rebuild scenario to emphasize the performance, but taking it to another level, you wouldn’t urgently need to replace the drive as we leverage the data redistribution to other drives for protection and sustaining performance while using virtual spare space provided by all of the drives to pick up the gap.
+We’re showing you a rebuild scenario to emphasize the performance, but taking it to another level, you wouldn’t be urgently needing to replace the drive as we leverage the data redistribution to other drives for protection and sustaining performance while using virtual spare space provided by all of the drives to pick up the gap.
 Unlike RAID, we don’t need to replace the drive to return the system to full health.
 You can replace the drive when it’s convenient.